WARGAMES Terrain & Buildings

 The best thing about this book is the large amount of photos showing the author's own trench systems, both in progress and finished.
 The many photos of actual trenches are also appreciated.

 One problem is that the author fails to provide a complete overview of WWI trenches, how they were laid out, and what their features are.
 He uses technical terms which he doesn't explain.
 He refers to aerial photos that show how the trenches were laid out, but provides no examples (and in fact, no contemporary photos at all).
 Instead, he sprinkles bits of information throughout the text.

 The book is also poorly organized.
 It seems odd to have the historical reference material at the end, when it would have been much more useful at the start.
 Painting information is repeated in different sections.

 While the book claims to cover all of WWI, the focus is clearly on late-war Western Front British and German trenches.
 We're told that French trenches were sort of a mix of German and British styles (?).
 Trenches for other periods and fronts are only mentioned briefly (i.e., Turkish trenches had log cover).
-He fails to cover building terrain to a particular ground scale, but mentions some tips with regard to figure scale.

 The author clearly has a preferred painting style.
 Trenches are basecoated brown with two layers of drybrushing; wood can be painted a variety of colors; sandbags are painted in lighter colors.
 This is certainly a useful approach, and it looks nice on a tabletop, but it does not match the color photos of actual trenches in the book.
 It would have been useful if he had explained the discrepancies.